TX-2/TX-2-simulator/README.md

 ## Trying It Out

+The simulator doesn't emulate all the features of the original TX-2 yet, but you can still try it out.

 ### Building and Running The Command-Line Tools

 You can [try out the command-line simulator and tools by following